-Recycling electronics and other e-waste isn't as easy as it should be, but with the amount of heavy metals and other hazardous components in TV sets, computers, cell phones, monitors and other electronic devices, it's important to get the facts on how to recycle electronics.
+Recycling electronics and other e-waste isn't as easy as it should be, but with the number of heavy metals and other hazardous components in TV sets, computers, cell phones, monitors and other electronic devices, it's important to get the facts on how to recycle electronics.

 Americans now own about 24 electronic devices per household, according to the EPA, and many of these get replaced regularly.
 The average cell phone user, for example, gets a new cell phone every 18 months.
 Fortunately, recycling electronics is becoming more popular, and about 100 million pounds of material is recovered from electronics recycling plants each year.